This post may contain affiliate links. Read our disclosure policy.

 The shelf life of chicken broth depends on several factors, including storage method and whether it’s commercial chicken broth or homemade.

 Here are some general guidelines when it comes to homemade, canned, or boxed and how long each last unopened or opened in the fridge.
-As a general rule, be sure to check the best-by date and/or expiration date.
+Always check the best-by date and/or expiration date.

 What Happens If You Use Bad Chicken Broth